Complete (complexity)

 In computational complexity theory, a computational problem is complete for a complexity class if it is, in a technical sense, among the "hardest" (or "most expressive") problems in the complexity class.

 More formally, a problem p is called hard for a complexity class C under a given type of reduction if there exists a reduction (of the given type) from any problem in C to p.
 If a problem is both hard for the class and a member of the class, it is complete for that class (for that type of reduction).

 A problem that is complete for a class C is said to be C-complete, and the class of all problems complete for C is denoted C-complete.
 The first complete class to be defined and the most well known is NP-complete, a class that contains many difficult-to-solve problems that arise in practice.
 Similarly, a problem hard for a class C is called C-hard, e.g. NP-hard.

 Normally, it is assumed that the reduction in question does not have higher computational complexity than the class itself.
 Therefore, it may be said that if a C-complete problem has a "computationally easy" solution, then all problems in "C" have an "easy" solution.

-Generally, complexity classes that have a recursive enumeration have known complete problems, whereas classes that lack a recursive enumeration have none.
+Generally, complexity classes that have a computable enumeration have known complete problems, whereas classes that lack a computable enumeration have none.
 For example, NP, co-NP, PLS, PPA all have known natural complete problems.

 There are classes without complete problems.
 For example, Sipser showed that there is a language M such that BPP^{M} (BPP with oracle M) has no complete problems.